shivakeshav1626/ecommerce/README.md

 4. **UI Enhancements**:
    I ensured that the cards had consistent spacing, aligned content, and were visually appealing.
 The homepage now displays a neat grid of products, making it easy for users to browse through them.

+#Milestone
+ I Created an endpoint to receive request from cart page.
+ I Created an backend endpoint to fetch all the products inside cart with user mail.